PLP-MERN-Stack-Development/testing-and-debugging-ensuring-mern-app-reliability-Lydia-Wasilwa/README.md

 - Supertest: HTTP assertions for API testing
 - Cypress/Playwright: End-to-end testing framework
 - MongoDB Memory Server: In-memory MongoDB for testing

-## Submission

-Your work will be automatically submitted when you push to your GitHub Classroom repository.
-Make sure to:

-1. Complete all required tests (unit, integration, and end-to-end)
-2. Achieve at least 70% code coverage for unit tests
-3. Document your testing strategy in the README.md
-4. Include screenshots of your test coverage reports
-5. Demonstrate debugging techniques in your code

 ## Resources